 Bodhichitta is a mind and a heart – both of these are included in one word – that is aimed at enlightenment.
 Not enlightenment in general, it’s aimed at our own individual enlightenment that we are aiming to achieve in the future based on all the potentials that we have now.
 And the intention – what we are going to do once we’ve gotten that – is to benefit everybody as much as possible.

 So which one do we work with first?
-Deepest bodhichitta, or the relative or superficial bodhichitta – the appearance level.
-There are obviously two traditions of which you work on first.
+Deepest bodhichitta, or the relative or superficial bodhichitta.
+There are obviously two traditions concerning which you work on first.
 In this text we work on the deepest bodhichitta first – the understanding of voidness – and then the bodhichitta to reach enlightenment and help everybody, and so on.
 But starting with Tsongkhapa in the Gelug tradition, he changes the order around.
 We do the relative bodhichitta first and then the deepest bodhichitta, and obviously there are reasons for that.
 There are reasons for the first position as well.
 What I’ll explain here is the order that it is in the original text: deepest bodhichitta first.

 In summary, the important point is to really appreciate the preciousness of these teachings.
 How seriously the great masters who actually achieved enlightenment took them.
 And seeing how well we really need to be prepared to be able to sincerely put them into practice so that we can learn something about them now.
 These are not things to play around with.